NGYeung/CLIP-Sarcasm-Detection/README.md

 Objective 1：Read the sarcasm!
-Is this meme <b> sarcastic </b> or not? -- A classification
+Is this meme <b> sarcastic </b> or not? -- A classifier

 Objective 2: Build a ranking system for <b> MEMES </b>